migibert/orientdb-role/README.md

 - Requirements: VirtualBox, Ruby and Bundler (gem install bundle)
 - Run ```bundle install``` this will install all test dependencies from Gemfile
 - To test: ```bundle exec kitchen test```

-Notes:
-- the two discovery modes multicast and tcp are not compatible so choose one at time ;)
-- tests are manual at the moment but will be automated as soon as possible

 License
 -------